ylow/turicreate/userguide/activity_classifier/advanced-usage.md

 Each set of consecutive samples produced from a single recording of a subject is called a **session**.
 A session can contain demonstrations of multiple activities.
 However, sessions aren't required to contain all activities or be of the same length.
 The input data to the activity classifier must contain a column to uniquely assign each sample to a session. **The activity classifier in Turi Create expects the samples associated with each session id to be in an ascending order by time**.
 More sessions from more subjects allow the activity classifier to generalize better to new sessions it has not seen before.

-Below is an example of an input SFrame expected by the activity classifier, taken from the HAPT dataset.
+Below is an example of an input XFrame expected by the activity classifier, taken from the HAPT dataset.
 The example contains 2 sessions, distinguished by the ```exp_id``` column.
 In this example, the first session contains samples for walking only, while the second session contains samples for standing and sitting.

 ```no-highlight
 +--------+----------+----------+-----------+----------+-----------+-----------+-----------+